New to the Forum: Struggling with Ileostomy and Hydration After Surgery

 Past Member

-Hi I am very new here.
+Hi, I am very new here.
 I am from the UK.
-Had emergency surgery as had a blood clot in small bowel.
-And currently have an ilyostomy bag (temporary) but my, do I struggle with keeping the output down and keeping hydrated.
+I had emergency surgery as I had a blood clot in my small bowel.
+And currently, I have an ileostomy bag (temporary), but my, do I struggle with keeping the output down and keeping hydrated.

-Hoping to making some new friends here 💞😊🤞 x
+Hoping to make some new friends here 💞😊🤞 x

 Ben38